Find a Doctor

 David’s sister, a nurse, strongly recommended that they look into deep brain stimulation (DBS), a proven treatment for involuntary movements associated with Parkinson’s disease.
 DBS works by delivering electrical stimulation to targeted areas in the brain that control movement, blocking the neuronal signals that cause abnormal movement.

-After doing extensive research and consulting with his neurologist Tom Dugan, MD, David made an appointment with Parkinson’s disease expert and neurosurgeon, Mark Richardson, MD, PhD.
+After doing extensive research and consulting with his neurologist, David made an appointment with a UPMC neurosurgeon.
 However, the meeting between the two almost never happened.

 Because of the complexity of David’s symptoms, he was considered an excellent candidate for “asleep” DBS.